yabinmeng/cassgatling/README.md

 2. Download the MyTestSimu.scala file and put it under folder <GATLING_HOME>/user-files/simulations/
 3. Execute the Gatling simulation (stress-testing) scenario by running command: <GATLING_HOME>/bin/gatling.sh.
 Follow the instructions on the command-line output.

+NOTE: The simulation scenario (MyTestSimu.scala) is tested against a DSE cluster (version 5.1.6) with UserName/Password authentication.
+Please adjust accordingly for your case.

 ---

 An example is as below.
 Simulation number 1 is the Cassandra stres-testing scenario as defined by this example.